jgkramer/jgkramer.github.io/_posts/2022-10-13-Residential-Electricity-Rates.md

 ### Fixed vs. Time of Use

 The simplest electricity rate structure is fixed rate -- customers are billed a constant rate (usually between 10 and 50 cents, depending on the state) per kilowatt-hour (kWh) used in a month.
 Most jurisdictions also charge either a flat monthly fee or monthly minimum usage charge.
-In Nevada and
-Connecticut, where I have lived, I have used this rate structure because it was the default.
+This is often the default plan for many utilities.

-More recently, utilities have rolled out (and, in the case of many areas of California, [established as the default,](https://www.pge.com/en_US/residential/rate-plans/rate-plan-options/time-of-use-base-plan/time-of-use-plan/time-of-use-transition.page)
+More recently, utilities have rolled out (and, in the case of many areas of California, [established as the default](https://www.pge.com/en_US/residential/rate-plans/rate-plan-options/time-of-use-base-plan/time-of-use-plan/time-of-use-transition.page), Time of Use (TOU) plans, where